 Persons with Brain Injury: "Persons with a Brain Injury" means a person with clinically evident brain damage or spinal cord injury resulting from trauma or anoxia which temporarily or permanently impairs the individual's physical or cognitive functions.
-The county, through the MHDS region, is generally not required to fund services for persons with a brain injury but may do so at the region's discretion if included in the region's management plan.
+The county, through the MHDS region, is generally not required to fund services for persons with a brain injury, but may do so at the region's discretion if included in the region's management plan.
+In 2019, the Legislature passed a bill that eliminates the monthly budget cap for those that are on the Medicaid Home and Community-Based Services Brain Injury Waiver.
+The bill further requires the Iowa Department of Human Services to track the average amount that is appropriated per waiver recipient each fiscal year and to provide that information in an annual report to the Iowa General Assembly.